KiandaBPM/docs/content/quick-start/form-controls-layout/_index.md

 - **Enable background upload**: Allows files to be uploaded in the background.
 - **Enable chunked upload**: Allows large files to be uploaded in chunks.

+#### User picker Control

+- **Selection mode**: Single, multiple - Specifies if multiple users can be selected.
+- **Member of group**: Limits the selection of users from single group.
+- **Selection options**: Users, Groups, Partners (External users) - Defines what type of principals can be selected.
+- **Default to current user**: Yes / No - Auto select the current user in the picker control.

+#### Toggle Control

+Toggle control allows the capture of Boolean type of content using (Yes / No by default)

+- **Value when enabled**:  Specifies specifies the value when the toggle or checkbox is selected.
+- **Value when disabled**: Specifies specifies the value when the toggle or checkbox is un-selected.
+- **Display mode**: Toggle, Checkbox - Defines what type of control will be used (Checkbox or a toggle control).

 #### Table Control

+Allows the capture of tabular or repeating data.
+Table control can include panel as the single column that in itself can contain other controls.
+This makes the table controls a flexible control for both tabular format data as well as for repeating data structures.

 - **Add row text**: The button text for the add new row button of the table - Customizes the text for the add row button.
 - **Page size**: Table paging size - Sets the number of rows per page.